Please note that this page is updated for the week ahead on a Thursday afternoon. Materials for Shabbat are available from 17:00 on Friday afternoon.

 Monday Club (19:00)

 A friendly in-person meeting place for people with learning and other disabilities.
-This week: Drama.
-For more information or to let us know you will be attending, please email lynette@alyth.org.uk
+This week: Songs from Musicals.
+For more information or to let us know you will be attending, please email: lynette@alyth.org.uk

 Mellow Chair Yoga for All Ages (11:15) Online Only